HMS Gardiner: Construction and career

-The United States sold Gardiner to the Atlas Steel and Supply Company on 10 December 1946 for scrapping.
+The Royal Navy decommissioned Gardiner by October 1945 after the end of the war and returned her to the U.S. Navy at the Boston Naval Shipyard on 12 February 1946.
+The ship was sold to the Atlas Steel and Supply Company on 10 December 1946 for scrapping.
 In 1947, she was resold to the Kulky Steel and Equipment Company of Alliance, Ohio, and finally was scrapped in June 1947.